-Peter is a commercial and competition lawyer specialising in the energy and resources sector.
+Peter is a commercial and competition and regulatory lawyer specialising in the energy and resources sector.

 He assists clients to implement a wide range of commercial transactions including joint ventures, commodity sales and transportation agreements and negotiated share and asset acquisitions.